 That’s the essence of a multicultural world.
 We all have our own customs, cultural values and accents.

-But we’re all very much the same.
+But we’re all very much the same trying to get to some place.

 I got along just fine with the Caucasian woman even though we’re from different cultural groups and speak differently.
 We had a short conversation even though I’m terrible at talking to strangers and she, well, seems to have no problem with it.